elucian/bee/syntax/structure.md

 **Examples:**

-* alter  --assign expression value to variables
+* modify  --assign expression value to variables
 * write --output to console result of expressions
 * read  --accept input from console